 Lake Tahoe may be one of my favorite places in California, but I still feel like I’m getting to know the area.
 After all, the lake is huge, and one part is different from another — South Lake Tahoe is very different from the west and north shores, which are different from the Nevada side.
 But after visiting pretty often over the last couple of years, we feel more at home and now have our own favorite spots.
-While we’re making plans for a long weekend at Northstar (where I worked as an ambassador this winter), I thought I’d share some of my favorite discoveries in the North Lake Tahoe area.
+While we’re making plans for a long weekend at Northstar (where I worked as an ambassador this winter), I thought I’d share some of my travel tips for North Lake Tahoe, or my favorite discoveries in the North Lake Tahoe area.

 Kayaking from North Lake Tahoe